 Halloween is just around the corner, and one of the best parts of America's scariest holiday is scaring yourself silly with the best Halloween movies.
-Whether you're a hard-core horror buff looking for the most terrifying fright-fests out there, a fan of suspense looking to indulge in some old school ghost stories, or a parent who wants to introduce their kids to some all-ages scares, Netflix has a wide range of the perfect Halloween movies to put yourself in the mood for ghosts and goblins.
+Whether you're a hard-core horror buff looking for the terrifying fright-fests out there, a fan of suspense looking to indulge in some old school ghost stories, or a parent who wants to introduce their kids to all-ages scares, Netflix has a wide range of the perfect Halloween movies to put yourself in the mood for ghosts and goblins.
 Here at Netflix Update, we've put together a list of the 10 scariest Halloween movies on Netflix, with something for everyone.

 What Is Netflix?

 Netflix is the hottest entertainment spot on the internet.
-A one-size-fits-all entertainment website, Netflix charges a flat fee of under $9 a month for access to its streaming service.
+A one-size-fits-all entertainment website, Netflix charges a flat fee of under $10 a month for access to its streaming service.
 Once you're signed in, you have unlimited access to thousands of popular Hollywood movies, full seasons of countless complete and ongoing television shows, and a host of original content that is only available on Netflix.

 Still want more entertainment at your fingertips?
 Netflix offers a supplemental service to order DVDs through the mail for $8 a month.
 This service grants access to popular Hollywood movies far before they are made available on any streaming service.
 Just sign up, sign in, and a world of entertainment for every demographic is at your fingertips.

-Traits Of The Scariest Movies
+Traits of the Scariest Movies

-10 Scariest Halloween Movies On Netflix
+10 Scariest Halloween Movies on Netflix

 Now you're ready to get watching.
 Netflix is home to dozens of ideal Halloween movies, but it takes some work to find the best of the best.
-We've done that work for you and picked the ten scariest Halloween movies currently available on Netflix.
+We've done that work for you and picked the 10 scariest Halloween movies currently available on Netflix.

 The Conjuring (2013)